codepath/android_guides/Cloning-a-Login-Screen-Layout.md

 There are several questions that come up commonly when "cloning screens" covered below:

+**How do I properly layout this complex screen?**

+The recommended way to layout most screens is often by using the [powerful RelativeLayout](http://guides.codepath.com/android/Constructing-View-Layouts#relativelayout) system.
+Note that you can also **embed layouts within each other**.
+LinearLayouts positioned within a root RelativeLayout can be a powerful way to achieve complex layouts as well.

+**How do I control the way images are resized within an ImageView?**

+See the [Working with ImageView](http://guides.codepath.com/android/Working-with-the-ImageView) guide in particular the [sizing section](http://guides.codepath.com/android/Working-with-the-ImageView#sizing-imageview-controls) and [scale types](http://guides.codepath.com/android/Working-with-the-ImageView#scale-types).

+**How do I support text with rich formatting (bold words, links) in a TextView?**

+The [TextView] has [basic support for HTML text formatting](http://guides.codepath.com/android/Working-with-the-TextView#inserting-html-formatting) and can even [autolink URLs contained within the text](http://guides.codepath.com/android/Working-with-the-TextView#autolinking-urls).

+**How do I get rid of the padding around the edges of the activity?**

+You need to go to the XML Layout and check the root `RelativeLayout` and remove the `android:paddingxxxx` properties that are set by default.
+After removing these properties, that padding around the edges of your layout will disappear.

 **How do I support different fonts in my app?**

 Fonts can be customized fairly easily using this [custom fonts](http://guides.codepath.com/android/Working-with-the-TextView#using-custom-fonts) guide.
 Be aware that custom fonts can cause performance issues if used too much.